cuinjune/face-dj/README.md

 ```
 3. Open your web browser and navigate to http://localhost:3000

+## Tools used
+[Tensorflow Facemesh library](https://github.com/tensorflow/tfjs-models/tree/master/facemesh), Three.js, Pure Data, SDL, Emscripten, Node.js, Express.js.

+## Reporting bugs
+Please post an [issue](https://github.com/cuinjune/face-dj/issues) if you face any problem (e.g. no music playing after clicking the “Play Music” button or speakers not moving) using the app.
+It seems like it’s not working properly on some machines.

 ## Author
 * [Zack Lee](https://www.cuinjune.com/about): an MPS Candidate at [NYU ITP](https://itp.nyu.edu)